Liam76900/monte-carlo-simulation/README.md

 ```

 And from real historical AAPL returns:

 ```python
 def compute_historical_var_es(historical_returns, alpha=5):
     value_at_risk = -np.percentile(historical_returns, alpha)
     expected_shortfall = -historical_returns[historical_returns <= value_at_risk].mean()
     return value_at_risk, expected_shortfall
 ```
-Critical detail: both need to measure the same time horizon to be comparable.
-Historical returns here are daily; so the Monte Carlo simulation used for VaR is run over a single day (T = 1/252), using a separate simulation from the one used for option pricing (which correctly uses a full year, T = 1, matching the option's expiry).
-Comparing a 1-day risk estimate against a 1-year risk estimate was an early bug in this project — see Lessons Learned.

 If the historical and Monte Carlo VaR/ES values land close together, it's evidence that the GBM model's assumptions (constant volatility, normally distributed daily returns) are a reasonable approximation of how AAPL actually behaves.

-10. Testing the constant-volatility assumption - fit_garch.py , compute_annualised_volatility.py , forecast_volatility.py
+### Testing the constant-volatility assumption (fit_garch.py , compute_annualised_volatility.py , forecast_volatility.py)

 Every calculation takes sigma as being a constant value, while in reality, volatility clusters.
-Where big price moves are usually followed by more big price moves, and calm periods tend to stay calm.
-A GARCH(1, 1) model is fit to the same historical returns to estimate how volatility actually varies day-to-day, rather than assuming it is constant
+Where there are big price movements there are usually more big price movements that follow and this is the same with calmer periods that tend to stay calm.
+A GARCH(1,1) model is fit to the same historical returns to estimate how volatility actually varies day-to-day, rather than assuming it is constant.

 ```python
 def fit_garch(historical_returns):